python-arch/BioMbz-Optimizing-Brain-Tumor-Segmentation-with-MedNeXt-BraTS-2024-SSA-and-Pediatrics/Abbdelrahman_ReadMe.md

     3. **Fold 2:** Souped 6 checkpoints.

 #### Results
 The results demonstrated a slight improvement in the performance of the souped model using the models trained on Fold 0, with an increase of approximately 0.34%.
 However, for the other folds, no notable improvements were observed.
 The tables below provide a detailed comparison between the best model from each fold and the greedy souped model.
-In the following subsections we explain the metrics we used for our evaluation and the tables for the results.
+Moreover , the used metrics in the comparison are explained below.

 #### Metrics Used